 - ¼ teaspoon nutmeg

 - 12 cups day old crescent rolls (approximately 12-16 crescents), roughly torn into 3-4 pieces each [we use pillsbury]

 - 8 oz vegan cream cheese

-- 6 tbsp vegan butter, cut into tbsp pieces, cold
+- 6 tablespoon vegan butter, cut into tablespoon pieces, cold

 - Grease a 9×13 casserole baking dish.